The better your copywriting brief is, the better the content you receive will be – it’s the most fundamental rule to outsourcing writing.

 5. How will you get the word out?

-How you intend to get the work out influences how your work gets written.
+Distribution is probably the most critical part of the marketing ecosystem.
 The best content is always tailored to take into account the style, tone and format of the intended publication channel or outlet.
+Is this content for your own website or a print publication?

-Will your content sit on your website or will it be published in print?
-How will it be promoted: will you email it to an existing mailing list, post it on social media, or pay for targeted advertising?
-Are there any SEO or AI keywords that need to be included?
+Also, how will it be promoted?
+Will you email it to an existing mailing list, post it on social media, or pay for targeted advertising?
+Are there any SEO keywords that need to be included?
+Do you want this content to appear in AI summaries/search?

 6. What does your writer need to know?